THE REAL ESTATE CONTRACT EXPLAINED

 REAL ESTATE CONTRACT STANDARD CONTINGENCIES AND TERMS

 In addition to the main body of the contract, buyers can include addenda (typically made up of contingencies) to the contract.
+In a competitive market like ours, often the seller is looking for an offer with no or few contingencies.

 Just like any other term of the real estate contract, contingencies can be negotiated between the buyer and seller.